d4n3sh/thedaneshproject/content/posts/2008-01-09-youtorrent-the-new-torrent-search-engine.md

 ---
 ![][1]

 [YouTorrent][2] is the latest torrent search engine to hit the net.
-What&#8217;s different this time is that YouTorrent&#8217;s searches are real-time, meaning that no torrents files are hosted by YouTorrent but instead it goes out and graps meta information from other [popular torrent search engines][3] out there.
+What's different this time is that YouTorrent's searches are real-time, meaning that no torrents files are hosted by YouTorrent but instead it goes out and graps meta information from other [popular torrent search engines][3] out there.

 YouTorrent currently works with Mininova, The Pirate Bay, IsoHunt, MyBitTorrent, NewTorrents, SuprNova, Monova, Vuze, BitTorrent, LegitTorrents, SeedPeer , BT Junkie, SumoTorrent.
-This list will keep growring over time to futher improve YouTerrent&#8217;s reach for torrents.
+This list will keep growring over time to futher improve YouTerrent's reach for torrents.

 ![][4]